What made David Lynch one of the most special creators of our time

 "For the most part I wasn't very interested in that surrealist use of storytelling but as I got older I realised Lynch wasn't interested in it either.
 He really cared about his characters & didn't want to use them as just metaphors.

-"He wanted to use dream-like logic to expand his story-telling as opposed to relying on it. & even though he tackled dark themes, you could tell from some of his movies, he was really a romantic at heart & has a great love of cinema."
+"He wanted to use dream-like logic to expand his story-telling as opposed to relying on it, and even though he tackled dark themes, you could tell from some of his movies, he was really a romantic at heart and had a great love of cinema."

 LAURA DERN, KYLE MACLACHLAN, BLUE VELVET, 1986